BeeStation/BeeStation-Hornet/code/modules/atmospherics/Atmospherics.md

 #### Portable

 These are the atmos machines you can move around.
-They interface with connectors to talk to pipelines, and can contain tanks.
+They interface with connectors to talk to pipenets, and can contain tanks.
 Not a whole lot more to discuss here.

 ## 9. A word on processing